 13th Symposium and Summer School On Service-Oriented Computing,

 SummerSoC is a well-established summer school and symposium focusing on service-oriented computing.
 The area of service-oriented computing is interpreted quite broadly, i.e. areas of interest for SummerSoC include cloud computing, microservice architecture, service orchestrations, service meshes, blockchains, Internet of Things, theoretical foundations of these subjects, and applications in/of all these areas, especially applications dealing with big/smart data and data sciences.
 Also, cross-domain subjects like eScience, digital humanities, or quantum computing are considered.

 At SummerSoC, renowned researchers and leading industry practitioners give tutorials and invited talks on current topics from the areas above.
 PhD students present posters of their ongoing work and give plenary presentations of their theses.
 The agenda ensures that enough time is allocated for a lot of discussions.
 Participants come from both, academia as well as industry, and from all over the world.

 SummerSoC is also a forum for presenting and discussing research from the areas above.
 Interested researchers submit papers that are peer-reviewed.
 In addition to novel research work, we also ask for application and experience papers as well as overview papers (these submissions have to be marked accordingly).
 Authors of accepted papers are expected to attend SummerSoC 2019, present their paper in the plenum as well as in the poster session.

 Accepted papers will be published in a special issue of the IBM Technical Report series.
-Best papers will be published in a Special Issue of the Springer Journal ‘Computer Science – Research and Development’, Issue 3 & 4, 2017.
-Additionally, the extended abstracts of the accepted posters will be published as on IBM Technical Report.
+Best papers will be published in a Special Issue of the Springer Journal ‘Computer Science – Research and Development’, 2017.
+Additionally, the extended abstracts of the accepted posters will be published as an IBM Technical Report.

 We invite submissions on the following topics: